fabemiliano/TypeScriptLessons/README.md

 This reposistory was created so I could keep the notes I took while watching to some TypeScript tutorials.

-It only convers the basics of the superset Language, such as:
+It only convers the basics of the superset language, such as:

-- Primitive Types
-- Arrays
+- Arrays and Tuples
+- Basic Types
-- Tuples
+- Classes
 - Enum
+- Functions
+- Generics
+- Interfaces
+- Intersection
+- Map
+- Modifiers
 - Objects
-- Functions
+- Promises
-- Unions
+- Set
 - Type Aliases
-- Intersection
-- Interfaces
-- Classes
 - Type Utilities
-- Generics
+- Unions
-- Decorators
+- Variables

+The ts files won't transpile because there are plenty of errors which doesn't let the task to be done.
+These errors exist so it can be understood what is the cause.

-* The file tsconfig,json has the configuration for the tranpilation ran by the tsc command
+* The file tsconfig.json has the configuration for the tranpilation ran by the tsc command.
+To create the tsconfig.json use the CLI command tsc --init